Advocates push for Lyme disease bill

 HARRISBURG, Pa.
-(WHTM) – A rally was held at the State Capitol Tuesday to push a bill that would set new requirements for health insurers to cover additional treatments for Lyme disease.
+(WHTM) – A rally held Tuesday at the state Capitol pushed a bill that would set new requirements for health insurers to cover additional treatments for Lyme disease.

 House Bill 629 passed the House in April and currently sits in the Senate Banking and Insurance Committee.